usds/website-staging/_reports_to_congress/2024/04_covid-reporting.md

 report: 2024
 permalink: /report-to-congress/2024/covid-reporting/
 ---
-######  *Centers for Disease Control and Prevention*
+####  Centers for Disease Control and Prevention

 ###  Challenge

 In the early months of 2020, the U.S. was hit hard by COVID-19.
-After over [118,000 cases in 114 countries and 4,291 deaths](https://www.cdc.gov/museum/timeline/covid19.html), the World Health Organization (WHO) declared a pandemic on March 11, 2020.
+After over [118,000 cases in 114 countries and 4,291 deaths](https://www.cdc.gov/museum/timeline/covid19.html){:target="_blank"}, the World Health Organization (WHO) declared a pandemic on March 11, 2020.
 With the virus spreading rapidly and invisibly, the Centers for Disease Control and Prevention (CDC) struggled to track active COVID-19 cases across states, territories, and tribal nations to understand it better and contain its spread.

 CDC needed two functions that didn’t exist: user-friendly software for frontline workers to collect COVID-19 test results and automation that would route those results to the appropriate municipality and then to CDC.